Setting Up and Installing the Claude Agent SDK

 bun agent.ts

-> Start folder vs end folder: If you are following along with the course repository, each lesson has a start/ folder for writing code and an end/ folder with confirmed working code.
-When something breaks, the end/ folder is your reference.
-The most common issue is running bun agent.ts from the wrong directory — always check your working directory first.
+Start folder vs end folder: If you are following the course repository, each lesson has a start/ folder where you write code and an end/ folder with confirmed working code.
+The most common setup issue is running bun agent.ts from the wrong directory.
+Always check your working directory with pwd before debugging anything else.

 ---